Rates and Information

 As my specialties evolved, I realized accepting insurance no longer made sense for the work I do.
 For example, I often will do on-location exposure sessions for phobias or OCD concerns or provide home based sessions for my patients who have just welcomed a baby.
 These sessions and the advanced integration of treatment approaches I use due to my specialized training are often not permitted if I were credentialed as in-network.
 Ultimately, my decision to be out-of-network came down acting with ethics, integrity and honoring the privacy of my patients.

 Insurance companies operate on a medical model, which means they require a diagnosis to establish that you have “a medical necessity” to seek services in order to pay providers.
 Many insurance companies don’t consider the things we are working on as medically necessary, or debilitating enough to reimburse.
 If I gave a diagnosis that I know doesn’t fit but would get reimbursed, I’d essentially be committing insurance fraud.
 There are providers out there are willing walk this fine line and take this risk.
 In my opinion, the penalties and professional consequences of insurance fraud are significant and unjustifiable.

 If I give a diagnosis, it becomes a part of your medical record.
 While that might not be such a big deal right now, it may become one later on if you want to: get life insurance, work in the financial sector managing other’s assets, gain security clearance for work, regularly handle firearms, or seek employment in any sector in which your decision-making might be called into question due to your emotional state.

-It is important to me that my clients get help they need without fear, stigma, or reprisal for making their mental health and personal growth a priority.
+It is important to me that my patients get help they need without fear, stigma, or reprisal for making their mental health and personal growth a priority.